pomelo2010/dev-console-products-info/README.md

 Other misc resources that you think is important that the user should know.

+> **NOTE** <br/>
-**Note: Height of the details portion is fixed, so if there are too many links, it will just overflow and may not look as good.
-Do try to curate and limit the number of links you display for each portion.**
+> Height of the details portion is fixed, so if there are too many links, it will just overflow and may not look as good.
+Do try to curate and limit the number of links you display for each portion.